centreon/centreon-documentation/en/administration/access-control-lists.md

 it is possible to define three types of access:

-- Access filters to resources serve to limit access to Centreon objects (hosts, services, etc.)
+- Access filters to resources serve to limit access to Centreon objects (hosts, services, etc.),
-- Access filters to menus serve to limit access to Centreon menus
+- Access filters to menus serve to limit access to Centreon menus,
-- Access filters on actions serve to limit access to actions that the user can undertake on a monitoring engine or on the resources themselves (program a downtime, stop a monitoring engine, etc.)
+- Access filters on actions serve to limit access to actions that the user can undertake on a monitoring engine or on the resources themselves (program a downtime, stop a monitoring engine, etc.).

 > A user can belong to several access groups thus making it possible to add
 > together all the access authorizations.

 The ACLs respect very strict rules:

-- Centreon administrators are not subject to ACLs (property of the contact).
+- Centreon administrators are not subject to ACLs (property of the contact),
-- A user (non-administrator) who does not belong to any access group has no right on the monitoring platform (screen empty after logging in).
+- A user (non-administrator) who does not belong to any access group has no right on the monitoring platform (screen empty after logging in),
 - The ACLs are recalculated every minute; this why it is sometimes necessary to wait a few seconds before seeing the change applied to the profile.